Bosa Sardinia, Italy Travel Guide

 Standard vehicle rentals are common.

 Drive on the right; seatbelts are mandatory.
-Speed limits: 50 km/h (urban), 90 km/h (non-urban), 110 km/h (main rural), A speed of 130 km/h (highways).
-The roads are generally good-maintained.
+Speed limits: 50 km/h (urban), 90 km/h (non-urban), 110 km/h (main rural), A speed of ONE hundred thirty kilometers per hour (highways).
+Roads are generally well-maintained.

-Take note of regional driving customs.
+Take note of local driving habits.

 Bosa's charm shines brightest when explored on foot or by bike.